hyperion-foundation/discord-music-bot/README.md

 ***This README is not final.
 All changes may not be informed.***

 # Shaii
-Shaii is a simple Discord music bot.
+Prioritizing performance and deliver high-quality Discord music bot.

 ## Features
 1. Pause and resume command.